 5. Probiotics can Help in Faster Recovery

 Probiotics are microorganisms that help in digesting foods and also fighting infections.
 This is a great fasting diarrhea cure.
 Some readily available foods rich in probiotics are curd, yogurt, and other fermented foods.
-Diarrhea leads to the loss of healthy gut bacteria, and replenishing them is essential for good digestive health.
+Diarrhea leads to the loss of healthy gut bacteria, and replenishing them is essential for good digestive tract health.
 Take a good probiotic supplement with minimal to no additives.
 You also want to look for more shelf stable varieties that don’t need to be refrigerated if possible.

 6. Avoid Strenuous Exercises